-Nowadays we are all cooped up at home maintaining #socialdistancing by quarantining ourselves for the greater good—in hope of preventing the spread of Corona.
+Nowadays we are all cooped up at home maintaining social distancing by quarantining ourselves for the greater good — hoping to prevent the spread of Corona.
 Yet, you can’t really avoid the boredom that strikes all too hard during this time.
 Although Corona in Sri Lanka hasn’t seen the rapidly increasing curve of infected people, there is still a potential for things to turn a complete 360.

-But for us, most part of our lives, have revolved around living a scheduled routine.
-Getting up, going to work, coming back home, eating, sleeping and doing the same thing all over again has never changed up until now.
+But for us, most parts of our lives have revolved around living a scheduled routine.
+Getting up, going to work, coming back home, eating, sleeping and doing the same thing all over again has never changed until now.

 In fact, at that point extra time in our hands was a luxury.
-Yet now, the current situation is so much so that we are all in an abundance of time—we literally have all the time in the world!
+Yet now, the current situation is so much so we are all in an abundance of time — we literally have all the time in the world!